sky-uk/cezanne/README.md

 Make sure to use a unique name for each screenshot.
-The associate file will be a gif image named after the parameter ('mont-sainte-victoire' in the example above) and the browser name, to make it easy to check visual regressions on multiple browsers.
+The associate file will be a gif image named after the parameter ('mont-sainte-victoire' in the example above) and the browser name & version, to make it easy to check visual regressions on multiple browsers.

 ## Dependencies